Freed Jordanian who killed 7 Israeli girls shows no remorse

 Keren Ofri Mizrachi, one of the girls Daqamseh shot and wounded in the attack, said his release from prison is a difficult day for her.

-She told Israel's Channel 10 TV how he she was hit while trying to run away from the carnage.
+She told Israel's Channel 10 TV how he shot her four times from close range while she was trying to escape the carnage.
+Her twin sister was also shot and wounded in the attack.

 "I saw the look of murder in his eyes," she said, adding that his release had brought memories flooding back.
 It feels like being "wounded again."

 "I have chosen to live.
-I won't allow anybody or anything in the world to break me.
+I won't allow anybody or anything in the world break me.
 I am strong, I am a proud Jew.
 I have a family and children, they are my strength," she said.

 Associated Press writers Ian Deitch in Jerusalem and Mohammed Daraghmeh in Ramallah, West Bank, contributed to this report.